Join Our FREE Live Webinar

 • Negotiates a commercial loan (with a mortgage) – must be licensed in New York as a real estate broker.

 One of the most common ways a real estate wholesaler may cross a legal boundary (especially on their first deal!) is to advertise the property for sale.
-NY law defines advertising as–
+In NY law, advertising is defined, according to Thomson Reuters Westlaw, as "a means of promotion and solicitation related to licensed real estate activity, including but not limited to advertising via mail, telephone, websites, email, electronic bulletin boards, business cards, signs, billboards, and flyers."

 The penalties for violating New York's license law can be found in Article 12-A Real Property Law – 442-e.